umr-lops/cci-seastate-pum/system.md

 dataset before release.

-The methodology is described in the Product Validation Plan (PVP) and the results in the Product Validation and Intercomparison Report (PVIR).
+The methodology is described in the Product Validation Plan (PVP) and the results in the Product Validation and Intercomparison Report (PVIR) found in ESA CCI State reference list of key documents[^footnote1].

 ### Distribution
 Push of the produced datasets to Ifremer distribution server (HTTPS and FTP)